Scott Burns (newspaper columnist): Career

 In August 2006, Burns co-founded AssetBuilder, a registered investment advisory firm, with former Microsoft executive Kennon Grose.
-The firm offers investors a means to employ an advanced version of Burns' "Couch Potato Portfolio" investment methodology through a Web-based service platform.
+The firm offers investors a means to employ an advanced version of Burns's "Couch Potato Portfolio" investment methodology through a Web-based service platform.
 Burns is chief investment strategist for AssetBuilder.

 Financial writing

 In December 2001 the National Center for Policy Analysis published a paper Burns co-authored with benefits attorney Brooks Hamilton titled, "Reinventing Retirement Income in America."
 The paper was influential in advocating automatic enrollment, automatic increases in contributions, managed accounts, and little or no company stock, all of which have become trends in corporate retirement plans.

-Burns' book The Coming Generational Storm was co-authored with Boston University economist Laurence J. Kotlikoff.
+Burns's book The Coming Generational Storm was co-authored with Boston University economist Laurence J. Kotlikoff.
 The book was endorsed by five Nobel laureates, listed as one of the 25 best books of 2004 by Barron's, and named one of the top 10 business books of 2004 by Forbes.
 The book warns of a worldwide generational financial crunch and advises investors on how to protect themselves.

 Kotlikoff and Burns recently wrote a second book, Spend 'Til the End, presenting new ideas in financial planning based on consumption smoothing.
 The book was published by Simon & Schuster in June 2008.